Sunday Assembly Brighton – Green Green Biomass of Home – Sunday 12th July 2026

 You can also expect some community karaoke, fundraising for local causes, food bank collections, and very importantly tea, cake and a good natter afterwards.

-Update to our schedule – From March 2026
+Update to our schedule – As of March 2026

 Hey Brighton Congregation!